 Different stages of hair growth: Hair is a stratified squamous keratinized epithelium.
-It is made up of multiple layers of flat cells.
+It is made up of multiple layers of fat cells.
 The rope-like filaments in it provide structure and strength to the hair shaft.
 Human hair grows everywhere except the soles of the feet, the lips, palms, some external genital areas, and the navel.
-Like any other thing of the human body, hair follows a specific growth cycle.
+Like any other thing in the human body, hair follows a specific growth cycle.
 It had three distinct phases: anagen, catagen, and telogen.
-Each phase has its own specific characteristics that determine the length of the hair.
+Each phase has its own particular characteristics that determine the length of the hair for better-personalized healthcare.
 All three phases occur at the same time.

 The body has different types of hair.
 Each hair type has its own cell structure.
-This difference in structure gives the different hair types their unique characteristics.
+This difference in structure gives the different hair types their unique characteristics and personalized healthcare.
 Humans develop the most hair on their scalps and faces (beard and mustache in males).
 The hair on the head grows to a few feet if it’s healthy.

-The three stages of hair growth are, the anagen, catagen, and telogen.
+The three stages of hair growth are the anagen, catagen, and telogen.
 Currently, every strand of hair on your body is at its own stage of development.
-Once the cycle is complete, it again starts to form a new hair.
+Once the cycle is complete, it starts to form a new hair again.
 The rate of hair growth is about 6 inches or lesser, per year.

 It is the phase of growth.
 This is the phase in which there is hair growth.
 It grows approximately 1 cm per month.
 It begins in the papilla.
 It may last from two to six years.
 The time of this stage of growth is determined by genetics.
 The longer the hair stays, the longer it grows.
-The papilla cells divide for the production of new hair fibres.
-The follicle goes into the dermal layer to support for the nourishment of the new hair.
-About 85% – 90% of the hair on your scalp are in their anagen phase right now!
+The papilla cells divide for the production of new hair fibers.
+The follicle goes into the dermal layer to support the nourishment of the new hair.
+About 85% – 90% of the hair on your scalp is in its anagen phase right now!

 After some time, the follicle begins to grow again.
 This softens the epidermal cells, which were giving support at the base of the hair shaft.
 This will break it from the hair root in the dermis.
 The shaft will finally be shed.
-After the telogen phase is over, a new hair shaft appears in two weeks.
+After the telogen phase, a new hair shaft appears in two weeks.
 This phenomenon is called shedding (natural hair loss).